suds-community/suds/HACKING.rst

 Base sources should remain Python 2.x compatible.
 Since the original project states aiming for Python 2.4 compatibility we should do so as well.

+The Python 3.0 minor release is not supported.
+See `Python 3.0 support`_ subsection below for more detailed information.

-This backward compatibility requirement does not affect internal development operations such as ``setup.py`` support for uploading a new project distribution package to PyPI.
+These backward compatibility requirements do not affect internal development operations such as ``setup.py`` support for uploading a new project distribution package to PyPI.
 Such operations need to be supported on the latest Python 2 & 3 releases only and no additional backward compatibility is either tested or